 You can find the hop and all the other ornaments made and exchanged by following this link.
 There’s lots of pretty ornaments for every decor style.

-This page contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).
+This page contains links to products, if you purchase something after clicking on a link I may earn a small commission (at no cost to you).
+If you do make a purchase, thank you!

 Tinsel Mini Wreath Ornament Supplies